 are ideally suited for globe valves from 1" to 8" (25 to 203 mm) diameter.
 Beck's unique Tight-SeaterTM coupling provides positive seating of valves.

-Group 31 compact rotary actuators ...

-are particularly suited for coupling to ball, plug, and butterfly valves up to 4" (102 mm) diameter, and small dampers.
+Group 31 compact rotary actuators ... are particularly suited for coupling to ball plug for coupling to ball, plug, and butterfly valves up to 4" (102 mm) diameter, and small dampers.

 TABLE OF CONTENTS